rileyjmurray/sageopt/design_notes/coniclifts.md

 * Coniclifts does not propogate dual variables through the rewriting system.
 * Coniclifts is not well-suited to setting up and solving auxilliary optimization problems as part of constructing a larger, master optimization problem.
+* Coniclifts does not have functionality to infer the sign from a symbolic expression, even when constraints over variables appearing in that expression imply a definite overall sign.

 This second feature is actually quite important for dimension reduction and preprocessing in SAGE relaxations.